About

 What's your best tip on how to improve my art quickly?

-There isn’t a magic trick to improving quickly, but in my experience, choosing something to improve on, then doing studies from references is the most effective way to grow your skills.
+There isn’t a magic trick to improving quickly (and that goes for ANYTHING in life) but in my experience, choosing something to improve on, then doing studies from references is the most effective way to grow your skills.
 I regularly do studies that never see the light of day.
 In fact, most of the time I don’t even save the file!
-Studies can look at the macro, like colour or composition, or the micro, like specific body parts or textures.
-In my experience, focusing on one thing at a time is the most effective.

 Doing a study with an open mind- not thinking of how it might look on social media, not trying to turn it into a finished piece- and being able to look at it critically without feeling bad or discouraged is an important part of it.
-No one improves without many failures, so being able to be honestly evaluate your studies (or take honest critique from friends or teachers) will take you far.
-Nothing in life is a straight, even progression, so don’t be discouraged by failure and keep on trying!

 How do you deal with art block?